-Most courts have diversion programs for nonviolent offenses like theft.
+Many prosecutors' offices and courts have diversion programs for nonviolent offenses like theft.
 Even someone charged with felony theft charges may be eligible for diversion.
-A diversion program is similar to probation, but with one life-changing difference--you are never convicted of a crime.
-When you are accepted for diversion, you may be required to attend an educational program, pay restitution, perform community service and avoid any further arrests for a period of time.
-If you successfully follow these rules, your charge will be dismissed, and in many cases the record of your arrest can be expunged from the public records.
-Always check to see if you might be eligible for such a program before you give up and plead guilty.
+A diversion program is similar to probation, but with one key difference—no conviction.
+If accepted into a diversion program, you might be required to attend an educational program, pay restitution, perform community service, and avoid any further arrests for a period of time.
+Usually, diversion is a one-time deal and it's not a guaranteed option.